Borzoi: Health

 A 2024 UK study found an average life expectancy of 12 years for Borzois, with a sample size of 43, compared to 12.7 for purebreds and 12 for mongrels.

 An American study looking at echocardiographs of clinically healthy Borzoi found 53.8% to have heart murmurs, 30.2% to have trace or mild mitral regurgitation, 36.1% to have mild tricuspid regurgitation, and 14.4% to have cardiac disease.

+Borzois, along with other sighthounds, recover slower from anaesthesia due to a lower volume of distribution and their lean muscle mass and low body-fat percentage.

+Due to their anatomy, Borzois, like other large breeds, have a predisposition to developing gastric dilatation volvulus (GDV).
+A 2020 study identified an association between GDV in Borzois and RNA Binding Motif Protein 26 (RBM26), although of unknown significance.